Sumyta-Bentey-Habib/Sumyta-Bentey-Habib/Readme.md

 ## 🚀 About Me

-I’m a **passionate Full-Stack Developer** specializing in building modern, scalable, and user-friendly web applications.
+I’m a **passionate Full-Stack Developer** focused on building modern, scalable, and user-friendly web applications.

-My main focus is on **MERN Stack & Next.js**, where I enjoy crafting everything from robust back-end systems to polished, responsive user interfaces.
+My primary expertise lies in the **MERN stack and Next.js**, where I enjoy working across the entire development lifecycle — from designing efficient back-end architectures to crafting intuitive and responsive user interfaces.

-> 💡 *I believe great software is built where clean code meets thoughtful design.*
+I love learning new technologies, improving performance, and writing clean, maintainable code that solves real-world problems.

 ---